 Our little guys are a huge fan of these banana egg pancakes.
 We’ve been serving them ever since they started on baby-led weaning when they were 6 months old and they continue to be a favourite.
 Plus, you can make up a double or triple batch for the week and they’re so easy to reheat.

-The pancakes are sweet enough that you can eat them on their own or we also like to top them up with unsweetened applesauce or drizzle them with some peanut butter or almond butter.
+These delicious pancakes are sweet enough that you can eat them on their own, but we also like to top them up with unsweetened applesauce or drizzle them with some peanut butter or almond butter.
 Serve along with some yogurt and berries and you’ve got a great balanced breakfast for the kids!

 Kid-friendly Breakfast Idea #12: Green Smoothie